 The allowed A-MPR for the maximum output power for ProSe physical signal PSSS and SSSS shall be as be as specified in subclause 6.2.4 for PUSCH QPSK modulation for the corresponding transmission bandwidth.

+For CA_2A-4A and CA1A-28A with D2D on one component carrier, the minimum requirements of legacy CA shall apply as defined in section 6.2.4A.
+The requirements of 6.2.4D shall apply to the D2D component carrier.